Skip to main content

 Sources and Solutions

 • Agriculture: The nitrogen and phosphorus in animal manure and chemical fertilizers are necessary to grow crops.
-However, when these nutrients are not fully utilized by plants they can be lost from the farm fields and negatively impact air and downstream water quality.
+However, when these nutrients are not fully utilized by plants, they can leave farm fields and negatively impact air and downstream water quality.

 • Stormwater: When precipitation falls on our cities and towns it runs across hard surfaces - like rooftops, sidewalks and roads - and carries pollutants, including nitrogen and phosphorus, into local waterways.